English | Español

 Since 1980, Lewis Library has provided outreach to health professionals, hospitals, clinics, community-based organizations, independent medical facilities, medical researchers, and legal consultants in the medical and health fields.
 The library also offers services to a host of other businesses, organizations, and individuals, primarily in the Fort Worth area.
 As a Resource Library of the National Network of Libraries of Medicine , we function as the Medical and Health Resource Library for twenty-four counties west of Fort Worth.
 We also have state-wide responsibility to serve as the primary information resource for all of the Doctors of Osteopathy and osteopathic facilities in Texas.

-Examples of outreach programs that have been offered in the past include:
+For more information on past programs, see outreach programs .
+Examples of programs that have been offered include:

 Classes are offered for health professionals, public health practitioners, community-based organizations, professional associations, librarians, and any other entity desiring to learn more about health information resources.
 These classes are provided as a free outreach service and are sponsored by the National Network of Libraries of Medicine South Central Region.

-Other classes can be developed to target specific topics and resources; they may be offered at your facility or at the Lewis Library on the UNTHSC campus.
+Other classes can be developed to target specific topics and resources and may be offered at your facility or at the Lewis Library on the UNTHSC campus.